By John Osborne,

 Carlsbad Chamber serves as the unified voice of business

 When the Carlsbad Chamber of Commerce began in 1923, it was a good day if seven members showed up for a meeting.
-On March of this year, we had more than 500 people attend our Annual Business Awards Dinner at the Park Hyatt Aviara Resort, Golf Club & Spa.
-With more than 1,600 member businesses employing 65,000 or more, the Carlsbad Chamber is the second largest chamber in San Diego County and the 10th largest in California.
+With more than 1,400 member businesses employing 60,000 or more, the Carlsbad Chamber is the second largest chamber in San Diego County and the 10th largest in California.
 It truly is an influential force for the region’s business community.

 This year, as in years past, the chamber will work to promote business in a way that balances prosperity with quality of life.
 We will do this through four primary avenues:

 - Member Services – This includes our monthly newspaper – the Carlsbad Business Journal, member directory, award-winning Web site and the many opportunities we provide for members to meet, network and work together, including Sundowners, First Friday Breakfasts, Business Expos and the State of the City Luncheon.
 Let’s not forget our world-famous biannual Carlsbad Village Street Faire, which keeps our local retailers on the map.